teens-of-denial/teens-of-denial/README.md

   19 with a whole lot of nothing going on. i like animals and music and taking big licks of my oversized lollipop
 </p>
 <p align="center">
-  as for ponytown, don't be afraid of me! my only ask is to have common decency. too many people are cruel online
+  as for ponytown, don't be afraid of me! my only ask is to have common decency. too many people are cruel online.
 </p>
 <p align="center">
   some basic stuffs: i do art! digital/traditional and clay sculpting! i'm also physically disabled + audhd. keep these in mind when interacting with me longterm. i'm not always available due to simply feeling Awful (i am so sorry) i promise i am not quiet nor shy, just doing something else probably!